waldronlab/curatedMetagenomicData/docs/getting-started.md

 layout: default
 title: Getting Started
 ---
-Installing `curatedMetagenomicData` should generally be done through `R` following the procedure as shown below.
-However there is an alternative methods to install `curatedMetagenomicData` that is also shown below.
-Of course both `R` and `Bioconductor` should be installed prior to installing `curatedMetagenomicData`, installation recommendations are also below.

-Finally, there are additional instructions for accessing data that follow the installation instructions.
-It is possible to data from `curatedMetagenomicData` both from within `R` and from the command line.
+Installing `curatedMetagenomicData` should be done through the Bioconductor package manager `biocLite()`.
+Note that accessing the most recent datasets requires the *development* version of Bioconductor.
+Trying to install the development version of curatedMetagenomicData on top of the release version of Bioconductor won't allow you to access datasets that have been added since the last Bioconductor release.

 ## Install R and Bioconductor

-1. Install `R` by following instructions found at [https://www.r-project.org/](https://www.r-project.org/).

-2. Install `Bioconductor` from `R` by following instructions found at [https://www.bioconductor.org/install/](https://www.bioconductor.org/install/).

-3. Optionally install `RStudio` to make using `R` easier by following instructions found at [https://www.rstudio.com/products/RStudio/](https://www.rstudio.com/products/RStudio/).
+To install the *release* version, follow instructions for installing `R` and `Bioconductor` from [https://www.bioconductor.org/install/](https://www.bioconductor.org/install/).

+To install the *development* version, follow the instructions at [http://bioconductor.org/developers/how-to/useDevel/](http://bioconductor.org/developers/how-to/useDevel/).

+If you're not sure which version to use, look at the "reference manual" for the [release](https://bioconductor.org/packages/curatedMetagenomicData/) and [development](https://bioconductor.org/packages/devel/data/experiment/html/curatedMetagenomicData.html) versions.

 ## Install curatedMetagenomicData

 ### Through R/Bioconductor

 This is the usual way to install `curatedMetagenomicData` and is preferred in most cases.
-From R,

-Do either this:
+You must have Bioconductor installed already.

 {% highlight r %}
-BiocInstaller::biocLite("curatedMetagenomicData")
-{% endhighlight %}

-Or this:

-{% highlight r %}
 library(BiocInstaller)
 biocLite("curatedMetagenomicData")
 {% endhighlight %}

-Both are equivalent.

-### Using devtools

-It is also possible to use `biocLite` to install `curatedMetagenomicData` from GitHub.
-Know that this method will install the most up to date source and the software may contain bugs.
-From R,

-Do either this:

-{% highlight r %}
-BiocInstaller::biocLite("waldronlab/curatedMetagenomicData",
-                        dependencies = TRUE, build_vignettes = TRUE)
-{% endhighlight %}

-Or this:
+If you are running the development version of Bioconductor, you can also install directly from Github for the "bleeding edge" version, which may contain bugs:

 {% highlight r %}
 library(BiocInstaller)